 The Respondent has failed to show that he has acquired any trade mark rights in respect of the disputed domain name or that the disputed domain name has been used in connection with a bona fide offering of goods or services.
-To the contrary, the disputed domain name has been resolved to a parking page with sponsored links relating to software (the services under which the Complainant's Trade Mark has been registered and used).
+To the contrary, the Respondent previously used the disputed domain name, without the authorisation or approval of the Complainant, in order to pass off the Website as an official website of or approved by the Complainant (including using the word and logo versions of the Trade Mark, unauthorised images of the Complainant's products, and the false copyright notice referred in in Section 4.D. above), for commercial gain by way of the Amazon affiliate advertising program.